stv976/ascii2bin/README.md

 ```

 ### Validation Checks:
-You should add addtional validate checks in your code to catch potential errors.
+You should add additional validation checks to your code to catch potential errors.
 At a minimum, validate the following:
-1. Each ASCII input character is one of the following characters: '0', '1', or '\n'
+  * that each ASCII input character is one of the following characters: '0', '1', or '\n'
-1. The calculated number does not exceed 2^32
+  * that the calculated number does not exceed 2^32

 # Your Developement Process
 Some of you have some expertise in devoping your code on your home computer---great.
-You can continue to develop your code in this way, using your favorite editory.
-During this develop process, you need to continue to integrate git into your process.
+You can continue to develop your code in this way, using your favorite editor.
+During your work, you need to continue to integrate git into your process.

 ## The Initial Step
-  * Fork this github reposity to create your own repository for your project.
-Do this via the github GUI.
+  * Fork this github repository to create your own version of the project.
+You can perform this operatin via the github GUI.
-  * Clone the repo onto your development computer
+  * Clone the repo onto your development computer.
-  * Change your working directory to where you code is located
+  * Change your working directory to where your code is located.
-  * Create your first version of you ascii2bin.c file
+  * Create your first version of your ascii2bin.c file.
-  * Run the make command to build anything the Professor is providing you
+  * Run the make command to build anything the Professor is providing to you, like test cases.
   * Introduce ascii2bin.c to your local repo
   * Commit ascii2bin.c to your local repo